 - The cost.
 Starbucks is expensive, as is any coffee place over homemade drinks at your place.

 - The time.
 I hate having to drive to go get coffee.
 It’s a pain.
 I’d rather make coffee at home.

 - The waste.
 Starbucks has quite a few green policies in place, so that’s nice.
 However, most people I know still get toss and go cups when they head out for coffee.
 It’s too bad because Starbucks sells some excellent reusable cups.
 We have a bunch at my house, my favorite being this one but I wish I had the stainless steel one as it’s BPA-free and mine (who knows).
 Still, although I use a reusable cup, I don’t like to support coffee houses much as they do produce a lot of waste.

 Anyhow, there are plenty of reasons to make a homemade frap at home.
 My homemade organic mocha Frappuccino recipe has taken some trial and error though.

 I tried making it with water ice cubes – mixed in with different amounts of milk, chocolate and coffee, and came up with some duds.
 Mostly my first tries were too watery, had too much coffee flavor or were WAY too foamy.

-Now I’ve perfected my recipe, due to one very important piece of the recipe puzzle – you have to freeze your milk and coffee and use those as the ice, not water ice.
+Now I’ve perfected my recipe, due to solving one very important piece of the recipe puzzle.
+My son, who was watching me try out different ideas suggested that I should freeze my milk and coffee and use those as the ice, not water ice.
 Ah, I catch on quick.

 Suitable for: vegetarian or vegan, depending on your milk and chocolate choices